apache/nuttx/configs/sama5d4-ek/README.txt

        The configuration option CONFIG_NSH_NETINIT_THREAD is enabled so that NSH network bring-up asynchronously and in parallel on a separate thread.
 This eliminates the (visible) networking bring-up delay.
-This current implementation, however, has some limitations:
+This networking initialization feature by itself has some limitations:

          - If no network is connected, the network bring-up will fail and the network initialization thread will simply exit.
-There are no retries and no mechanism to know if the network initialization was successful (it could perform a network Ioctl to see if the link is up and it now, keep trying, but it does not do that now).
+There are no retries and no mechanism to know if the network initialization was successful.

-        - Furthermore, there is currently no support for detecting loss of network connection and recovery of the connection (similarly, this thread could poll periodically for network status, but does not).
+         - Furthermore, there is no support for detecting loss of the network connection and recovery of networking when the connection is restored.

+       Both of these shortcomings can be eliminated by enabling the network monitor as described above in the "Network Monitor" paragraph.

    14. I2C Tool.
 This configuration enables TWI0 (only) as an I2C master
        device.
 This configuration also supports the I2C tool at